Updated on July 31, 2024

-2022 saw some huge data breaches, and some of them may have prompted you to tighten your cybersecurity.
-But despite putting systems in place to avoid using your customers’ data without their permission, your business can still run into trouble because of ‘leaky’ third-party software.
+This attack may have prompted you to tighten your cybersecurity, but despite putting systems in place to keep your customers’ data safe, your business can still run into trouble because of ‘leaky’ third-party software like MOVEIT.
 Even though your company has robust data security policies and takes the utmost care to keep your users’ personal or sensitive data safe, you can’t always say the same for the third-party software vendors that your business relies on.
-Some of them could be data harvesting without your knowledge.
+Some of your trusted partners could be allowing unauthorized end-user data harvesting without your knowledge.

 The Ever-Growing Attack Surface